BCSTechLearning/Restful-Learning/README.md

 ### You will learn:
 - You will be able to develop and design RESTful web services.
-- Understand the best practices in designing RESTful web services
+- Understand the best practices in designing RESTful web services.
-- Able to understand how to connect RESTful Services to a backend with JPA
+- Able to understand how to connect RESTful Services to a back end with API.
-- Understand how to version your RESTful Web Services
-- Know how to monitor RESTful Services with Spring Boot Actuator
+- Know how to monitor RESTful Services with Spring Boot Actuator.

 ### Prerequisites: